-S No Description of Business Activity % of Turnover of the entity 1 Systemically Important Non- Deposit taking NBFC primarily as other Financial activities with investments mainly in The Company's primary sources of income consist of dividends, interest, and gains onsale of investments.
+S. No. Description of Main Activity Description of Business Activity % of Turnover of the entity 1.
+Systemically Important Non- Deposit taking NBFC primarily as other Financial activities with investments mainly in The Company's primary sources of income consist of dividends, interest, and gains on sale of investments.
 This constitutes almost 100% of the company's income.